Mayaguana: History

 The first steamship to circumnavigate the globe, the Royal Navy sloop HMS Driver, wrecked on Mayaguana on 3 August 1861, 14 years after the completion of her epic voyage in 1847.

 During NASA's Project Mercury and the Apollo program, the United States space program had a missile tracking station on what is now Mayaguana Airport.
 The station was used to help keep astronauts on course.
 The Mayaguana Airport was built by US Army Engineers attached to the US Air Force.
 The airport was built as a runway for jet planes that would follow missiles fired from Cape Canaveral.
 Real-time sighting and photography was the best technology of the time for observing the flight of the missiles.

 The Bahamian government has recently approved working with American investors MMC to turn Mayaguana into a "free trade zone," complete with tourism development of approximately 14% of the island.
 Actually, this is 14% of the total landmass but essentially most of the coastal region.
 The proposal was met with moderate resistance by Mayaguanians, who look forward to economic expansion but are unsure of what change is to come.
 This development is still in a planning phase and is trying to maintain the nature of the island as a quiet eco-tourist destination while still creating sustainable economic growth.

 People

 The largest settlement is Abraham's Bay (pop.
-143) on the south coast; other settlements are the neighboring towns of Betsy Bay (pop.
+143); other settlements are the neighboring Betsy Bay on the island's east coast (pop.
 44) and Pirate's Well (pop.
-90) in the northwest with the population slowly decreasing.
+90) in the north with the population slowly decreasing.
 The uninhabited areas of Upper Point (north shore), Northeast Point, and Southeast Point are largely inaccessible by road.